What is Need-Based Financial Aid (EFC) and How Does it Work?

 • Additional family members in college.
 (They split the EFC among the students in college because there is collectively less disposable income)

-• Lower-income (especially student income)
+• Lower income (especially student income)

 • Fewer assets (especially student assets)